 The best luxury SUVs are capable of surpassing the €100,000 mark, and the 2024 Lexus LX is no exception.
 It’s priced to hit the ground running, with a starting price of €88,245 (including destination fee) for a base LX 600.
 There are four trim levels above that level with varying degrees of additional standard equipment and different interior color options, culminating in the LX 600 Ultra Luxury trim, which costs €127,345.
 My test vehicle, an LX600 F Sport Handling, cost €105,005.

 A Mercedes-Benz GLS450 is almost €10,000 less expensive to start.
 It’s also less powerful, although it can be had in a top Maybach version for over €160,000 if you add everything.
 The same goes for the BMW X7, which is even less expensive to start with and is available in Alpina XB7 form for almost €150,000.
-Larger American luxury SUVs are a better match price-wise, easily beating the latest LX in interior space, onboard technology and sophistication.
+Larger American luxury SUVs are a better match price-wise, easily beating the latest LX in interior space, onboard technology, and sophistication.

 The 2024 Lexus LX 600 is essentially a status symbol for people who absolutely must have one.
-Drivers looking for a better-equipped, more luxurious and comfortable SUV might want to consider the abundance of other options.
+Drivers looking for a better-equipped, more luxurious, and comfortable SUV might want to consider the abundance of other options.

-Overview Of 2024 Lexus LX specs
+Overview The 2024 Lexus LX specs

 The 2024 Lexus LX 600 is an exclusive model for the North American and Japanese markets, using the new TNGA-F platform, which guarantees, among other improvements, a considerable reduction in the scale, with 200 kilograms less than the previous generation.